ClearLotus-git/writeups/HacktheBox/Attacking-Common-Services-HARD.md

 SMB         10.129.203.10   445    WIN-HARD         [+] WIN-HARD\fiona:48Ns72!bns74@S84NNNSl   <-----------------
 ```

-There is the user: Fiona and the password: 48Ns72!bns74@S84NNNSl
+There is the user: fiona and the password: 48Ns72!bns74@S84NNNSl

 Using the attained credentials, connect to spawned target using xfreerdp and then open PowerShell: